Newcastle Light Rail: Potential extensions

-Other proposals made by the community include extensions to John Hunter Hospital, University of Newcastle at Callaghan, Newcastle Airport, Glendale, Merewether and a CBD loop.
+Other proposals made by the community include extensions to John Hunter Hospital, the University of Newcastle at Callaghan, Newcastle Airport, Glendale, Merewether and a CBD loop.
 Transport for NSW stated that these routes suffered from high costs and engineering challenges.

-In March 2020 an updated report was released by Transport for NSW on the business case for extension of the line.
+In March 2020, an updated report was released by Transport for NSW on the business case for the extension of the line.
 Media reporting identified that the "most suitable" route for an extension is from Newcastle Interchange to John Hunter Hospital, but that there was "no urgent need" to extend stage one following economic assessments.